k21971/EvilHack/doc/evilhack-changelog.md

   shopkeepers for 10x the fair market price
 - Fix: incorrect monster display on gravestone when killed via suffocation while engulfed and hallucinating
+- Fix: Dragonbane passive damage to dragons not working if wearing dragon scales or scale mail